Syrian Wars: Sixth War

 The causes of the new conflict are obscure.
-Relations declined between the two powers, with both sending emissaries to Rome (then bogged down in the Third Macedonian War) asking for military support against the other before the war even started.
-In 170 BC, Ptolemy's younger sibling Ptolemy VIII Physcon was declared a co-ruler as well in order to bolster the unity of Egypt; the three siblings ranged from 10 to 16 years of age.
-While the causes are still not entirely clear, Ptolemaic regents Eulaeus and Lenaeus seem to have instigated the formal declaration of war on Seleucid ruler Antiochus IV Epiphanes.
-This was possibly out of a desire to find a unifying issue to rally the state around, possibly due to political gains in the pro-war faction, and likely influenced by a vast misunderstanding of how easy it would be to win such a war.
-Antiochus IV had gotten word of Egyptian preparations for war and was in Tyre in July and August 170 BC preparing his forces, and reached the important strategic town of Pelusium in November 170 BC.
-Just as the Ptolemaic army moved out of Pelusium to begin its invasion of Coele-Syria, the Seleucids defeated the Ptolemaic army in the Sinai desert, perhaps due to Egyptian surprise at the Seleucids being ready to fight immediately.
-Ptolemaic losses mounted as they retreated to Pelusium, but Pelusium quickly fell with little loss of life and a surrender of the Ptolemaic army.
-Pelusium was the gateway to the rest of Egypt; with it under control, Seleucid supply lines were secure, and Egypt was in grave danger.
+Relations between the two powers deteriorated, with both sending emissaries to Rome, which was then occupied by the Third Macedonian War, seeking military support against the other even before the war began.
+In 170 BC, Ptolemy VI's younger brother Ptolemy VIII Physcon was added as a co-ruler, apparently to strengthen the unity of the Ptolemaic kingdom.
+The three rulers were all minors.
+Although the precise circumstances remain unclear, the Ptolemaic regents Eulaeus and Lenaeus appear to have initiated the war against the Seleucid ruler Antiochus IV Epiphanes.
+This may have reflected a desire to rally Egypt around a common cause, political advantages for the pro-war faction, and an underestimation of the difficulty of the campaign.
+Antiochus IV had learned of the Egyptian preparations and was in Tyre in July and August 170 BC preparing his forces.
+He reached the strategically important town of Pelusium in November 170 BC.
+As the Ptolemaic army moved out of Pelusium to begin its invasion of Coele-Syria, the Seleucids defeated it in the Sinai desert, perhaps taking advantage of the Egyptians' surprise at their immediate readiness to fight.
+Ptolemaic losses mounted during the retreat to Pelusium, which soon fell with little loss of life after the army surrendered.
+Pelusium was the gateway to the rest of Egypt; with it under Seleucid control, their supply lines were secure and Egypt was placed in grave danger.
 Antiochus took Naucratis and camped near Alexandria, potentially threatening a siege.

-The Egyptians suffered internal unrest over the poor progress of the war: Eulaeus and Lenaeus were overthrown and replaced by two new regents, Comanus and Cineas.
-Envoys were sent to negotiate a peace treaty.
-Antiochus took Ptolemy VI (who was his nephew) under his guardianship, perhaps with the intent of making Egypt a client state subordinate to Seleucid power.
-Archaeological records show that even Thebes in the southern part of Egypt were occupied by a foreign army (surely the Seleucids) in October 169 BC.
-However, this occupation was unacceptable to the people of Alexandria who responded by proclaiming Ptolemy Physcon as sole king.
-Antiochus besieged Alexandria but he was unable to cut communications to the city so, in late autumn of 169, he withdrew his army, leaving Ptolemy VI as a rival king in Memphis.
-Antiochus possibly withdrew to deal with problems in Phoenicia at home.
+The Egyptians suffered internal unrest over the poor progress of the war.
+Eulaeus and Lenaeus were overthrown and replaced by two new regents, Comanus and Cineas.
+Egyptian envoys were sent to negotiate a peace treaty.
+Antiochus took Ptolemy VI, who was his nephew, under his guardianship, perhaps intending to make Egypt a client state subordinate to Seleucid power.
+Archaeological evidence indicates that even Thebes in southern Egypt was occupied by a foreign army in October 169 BC, apparently Seleucid.
+However, the occupation was unacceptable to the people of Alexandria, who responded by proclaiming Ptolemy VIII as sole king.
+Antiochus besieged Alexandria but was unable to cut communications with the city and, in late 169 BC, withdrew his army, leaving Ptolemy VI as a rival king in Memphis.
+Antiochus may have withdrawn to deal with problems in Phoenicia and elsewhere in his kingdom.